savannahwashburn/CD_transcriptomics/README.md

 ## Downstream Analysis

 Ileum, colon, and rectum specific analyses can be found in the respective directories.
 This includes the clustering stability assessment as well as downstream analysis.
-Code for the integrative GWAS summary statistic and single cell RNA seq analysis was adapted from (Duncan et al.)[https://github.com/Integrative-Mental-Health-Lab/linking_cell_types_to_brain_phenotypes.git].
+Code for the integrative GWAS summary statistic and single cell RNA seq analysis was adapted from [Duncan et al.](https://github.com/Integrative-Mental-Health-Lab/linking_cell_types_to_brain_phenotypes.git).